isayani-78/forensic-analyzer/README.md

 # 🔍 Forensic Analyzer (Work in Progress)

-This is a small project I am currently building.
 It is a simple **browser-based forensic tool** made using HTML, CSS, and JavaScript.

 Right now, the project is still under development, and I will keep adding more features as I learn.